SolidDigital/masseuse/README.md

 * A custom router
 * A mixin pattern that allows functions to be customized with default and actual properties as well as jQuery deferred.
 * A BaseView

+## Compute Properties

+Computed Properties are properties on models that are computed from an array of other properties.
+Any time one of the dependent properties are chenged, the computed property is recalculated.

+Computed Properties are set